ansys/pyaedt-toolkits-antenna/doc/source/getting-started.rst

 #.
 From the command line, use the toolkit to create an antenna.

-   For example, this code shows how to launch AEDT, create and synthesize a bowtie antenna, and run a simulation in HFSS:
+   This code shows how to launch AEDT, create and synthesize a bowtie antenna, and run a simulation in HFSS:

    .. code:: python